 - Split-Personality Merge: The Superintendent ends up being downloaded by a runaway Covenant Engineer, with the two eventually becoming one personality.

 - Undying Loyalty: Towards Sadie, thanks to Vergil.
 Its devotion is so strong that it remains completely loyal to her even after merging with the Engineer.

 Auntie Dot (ADT 6849-9)

 An AI assigned to assist NOBLE Team, she provided intelligence support to them during the Fall of Reach.

-- Not So Stoic: When Carter does not answer her after being critically wounded near the end of the game, she notes that he is scaring her.
+- OOC Is Serious Business: Dot is normally as emotionless as you'd expect from a non-sapient AI, but when Carter does not immediately answer her after being critically wounded near the end of the game, she notes that he is scaring her.

 - Robo Speak: Has a distinctly artificial-sounding voice.

-- The Stoic: As a "Dumb" AI, Auntie Dot does not have as much of a personality as Cortana or Serina, and simply provides NOBLE Team with information without any additional comments.
+- The Stoic: As a "Dumb" AI, Auntie Dot does not have nearly as much personality as a Smart AI like Cortana or Serina, and simply provides NOBLE Team with information without any additional comments.